Philadelphia Susan G. Komen office set to close after 30 years

 PHILADELPHIA (WPVI) -- For 30 years strong, starting in 1991, we've seen the mission of Susan G. Komen become quite a force here in Philadelphia.

-But now, in the midst of Breast Cancer Awareness Month, the office covering over 15 local counties, including all of Delaware, Camden County, New Jersey and 11 counties in Pennsylvania is closing its operations Friday because of national reorganization.
+But now, in the midst of Breast Cancer Awareness Month, the office covering over 15 local counties, including all of the state of Delaware; Camden County, New Jersey; and 11 counties in Pennsylvania, is closing its operations Friday because of a national reorganization.

-"I remember being on the steps of the Art Museum with Phyllis Roseman who was the first chair, a survivor and we said whose going to come," Komen Philadelphia CEO Elaine Grobman said.
+"I remember being on the steps of the Art Museum with Phyllis Roseman who was the first chair, a survivor, and we said, 'who's going to come?'"
+Komen Philadelphia CEO Elaine Grobman said.

 And boy was Philadelphia in for a surprise.
 More than 1,900 people participated in the first year of Susan G Komen Walk for A Cure.
 That number skyrocketed to more than 100,000 during its span.